 How does a young child experience a move to a new country?
 I can share my personal experience of moving from Japan, where I was born, to North America for the first time at age four.
 My missionary parents took a one-year break from Hokkaido and moved back to Indiana.
 I found myself in a strange place filled with new tastes, a new language, and relatives I’d only seen in pictures.
-I was too young to go to school, so I stayed home and played with buttons from my grandmother’s sewing basket.
-After a year, we went back to our home in Japan.
+I was too young to go to school, so I stayed home, where I remember sorting and playing with buttons from my grandmother’s sewing basket.
+After a year, we went back to our home in eastern Hokkaido.

-I don’t think the transition was very difficult at that age, but when we moved again to the United States when I was in the sixth grade, it was a harder adjustment.
-I was used to my local Japanese elementary school and had never experienced school in English.
-I knew English well, but my vocabulary was somewhat limited, and I sometimes got laughed at for not knowing slang or the latest popular tune or TV show.
+I don’t think the transition was very difficult at that age, but moving to the United States again in the sixth grade was definitely harder.
+I attended a local Japanese elementary school and had never experienced school in English.
+I knew how to speak and read English, but my vocabulary was somewhat limited.
+I remember getting laughed at by classmates for not knowing slang or the latest popular American tunes or TV shows.
 A preteen or adolescent needs someone who understands what they’re going through (which is true when moving within the same country, as well).

 Moving to Japan as a Single Parent